These pages do not apply outside Great Britain.

 Initially after the judgment, online claims were not possible while the system was updated, so claims (without fees) had to be submitted by post or in person.
 However online claims too can now be made without paying a fee.

 Employment tribunal fees paid in the past should be repaid.
-The government will announce details of a refund scheme.
-It will presumably need to be sorted out what happens if the tribunal ordered the employer to reimburse the fee to the claimant, including if the tribunal ordered this but the employer failed to pay; or if fees were reflected in an amount paid by the employer under a settlement agreement.
+The government is expected to announce details of a refund scheme in September 2017 (Daniel Barnett email 17/8/17).
+There will be the question of what happens if the tribunal ordered the employer to reimburse the fee to the claimant, including if the tribunal ordered this but the employer failed to pay; or perhaps if fees were reflected in an amount paid by the employer under a settlement agreement.

-Also there is the question whether an employment tribunal will allow late submission of a claim (outside the three month time limit) if the claimant was deterred by the fees from making a claim earlier.
+Also there is the question whether an employment tribunal will allow late submission of a claim (outside the three month time limit) if the claimant was deterred by the fees from making a claim in time.
+It has been suggested (in July) that anyone previously unable to bring a claim because of fees but who wants to pursue it should issue a claim without further delay: Supreme Court rules that Employment Tribunal fees are unlawful - practical implications for Tribunal Claimants and employers (link to freemanssolicitors.net).

-If the tribunal will not allow that, could a claimant sue the government for damages for having brought in unlawful regulations which deterred her from claiming in time?
+If the tribunal will not allow a late claim, could a claimant sue the government for damages for having brought in unlawful regulations which deterred her from claiming in time?

 The Supreme Court's ruling is that the fee regime established in 2013 is unlawful, not that any employment tribunal fees will be unlawful.

-The government might therefore pass regulations to introduce a new system of fees which are more proportionate and affordable, and which do not have such a deterent effect on people enforcing their legal rights.
+The government might therefore pass regulations (or more likely issue a consultation on proposed regulations) to introduce a new system of fees which are more proportionate and affordable, and which do not have such a deterent effect on people enforcing their legal rights.
 However this seems unlikely for the time being, with the government busy on Brexit and the risk of further judicial review proceedings to challenge any new regulations.

 Alternatively at some stage the government could propose an Act of Parliament, to be passed by Parliament, setting up or authorising a new fee regime.
-This might itself contain initial fee levels, and/or (possible legally if not necessarily politically) give express authorisation to override UK constitutional principles when regulations set fee levels.
-However such legislation would be politically contentious, and so is unlikely to happen at present when the government does not have a majority in Parliament.
+This might itself contain initial fee levels, and/or (legally possible if not necessarily politically) give express authorisation to override UK constitutional principles when regulations set fee levels.
+However such legislation would be politically contentious.
+It is therefore unlikely to happen at present when the government does not have a majority in Parliament.
 In any event it would probably not happen until after Brexit, when the fees could no longer be challenged under EU law (though the Supreme Court's decision was based first and foremost on domestic UK law).

 R (Unison) v Lord Chancellor (link to bailii.org), Supreme Court, 2017